 A large number of our students and graduates have come to Humber later in life.
 Some have raised families and are now looking for a well-paying job, while others have left their previous careers and are looking for something new.
 Students range in age from the 20s to the 60s.

 While for many years trucking was a field that was almost completely male, that has changed over the years.
-More and more women are now entering this field, and there are classes at Humber just for women.
-You can request more information on these programs when you first visit the Transportation Training Centre.
+More and more women are now entering this field.

 Comprehensive curriculum was developed by professionals in the industry and approved by the Ministry of Transportation.
 Curriculum is constantly evaluated with feedback from industry members.